 The programs require Python with the scipy and matplotlib libraries.
 Either of the following free options are suggested:

+Click on the links below to view HTML versions of the tutorials (produced by nbviewer).
 From within the notebook viewer, you can copy segments of Python code from a tutorial.
-You can also download a tutorial as a Jupyter notebook, which allows you to edit it.
+You can also download a tutorial as a Jupyter notebook (.ipynb file), which allows you to edit it.